Universality of excited three-body bound states in one dimension: Influence of deeply bound two-body states on the three-body universality

 \section{Influence of deeply bound two-body states on the three-body universality}

-In the preceding section we have found universality in the three-body system, when the heavy-light subsystems are tuned towards an excited-state resonance.
-A natural question therefore arises whether the universal behavior is solely determined by the resonant state in the heavy-light subsystems.
+In the preceding section we have found universality in the three-body system, when the heavy-light subsystems are tuned towards an excited-state threshold.
+In particular, the universality of the three-body wave functions depends on the symmetry of the weakly-bound state in the heavy-light subsystems.
+A natural question therefore arises whether the universal behavior is solely determined by this weakly-bound state.

-In order to gain insight into this question we analyze in this section the influence of deeply bound heavy-light states on the universality in the three-body system.
-These deeply bound states have a nonzero binding energy and are naturally implied when the heavy-light subsystems are tuned close to an excited-state resonance.
+In order to answer this question we analyze in this section the influence of deeply bound heavy-light states on the universal limit in the three-body system.
+These deeply bound states have a nonzero binding energy and are naturally implied when the heavy-light subsystems are tuned close to an excited-state threshold.
 We focus our attention here on the energy ratios $\epsilon_{r,n}$, Eq. \eqref{epsilon}.

-The separable expansion \cite{Weinberg1963,Sitenko1991}, outlined in Appendix \ref{app:separableexpansion}, is well suited for this analysis because it relates each term in Eq. \eqref{eq:sep_phi_MainText} with $\nu\leq r$ to a bound state in the heavy-light subsystem, provided the energy arguments coincide with the energy of the respective two-body state.
-Indeed, the terms with $\nu < r$ correspond to deeply bound heavy-light states, and $\nu=r$ describes the one close to the resonance.
-Thus, the influence of the deeply bound two-body states on the universality of three-body bound states associated to a particular resonance $r$ can be tested by manually including and excluding different terms with $\nu<r$.
+The separable expansion \cite{Weinberg1963,Sitenko1991}, outlined in Appendix~\ref{app:separableexpansion}, is well suited for this analysis.
+Indeed, near a particular threshold $\E_r^{(2)}\to 0^-$, each term in Eq.~\eqref{eq:sep_phi_MainText} with $\nu\leq r$ is related to a deeply bound state in the heavy-light subsystem, provided the energy arguments $\E_q$ coincide with the energy $\E_\nu^{(2)}$ of the respective two-body state.
+Similarly, for $\E_q = \E_r^{(2)}$, the term $\nu =r$ describes the weakly-bound two-body bound state.
+Thus, the influence of the deeply bound two-body states on the universality of three-body bound states associated to a particular threshold ($r>0$) can be tested by manually including and excluding different terms with $\nu<r$.